Published 09:09 IST, October 28th 2023

 Advertisement

 Smith's tournament began with a promising 46 against India but was followed by three low scores, including 19, 0, and 7.
-He attributed se early setbacks to facing challenging deliveries but expressed his belief in his abilities, saying, "I got a couple of nice balls, I suppose one that swung back and got me out, and Rabada's, which was a little questionable.
+He attributed these early setbacks to facing challenging deliveries but expressed his belief in his abilities, saying, "I got a couple of nice balls, I suppose the one that swung back and got me out, and Rabada's, which was a little questionable.
 I felt like I've been batting really well.
-I just needed to get feel again."
+I just needed to get the feel again."

 Advertisement

-Australian batter appeared well on his way to securing a century before being dismissed for 71 by a brilliant catch from Roelof van der Merwe at backward point.
-Despite missing out on three-figure mark, Smith was content with his performance, stating, "It would have been nice to kick on for a little bit longer and have a bit of fun, but yeah, it was a nice platform that we were able to set."
+The Australian batter appeared well on his way to securing a century before being dismissed for 71 by a brilliant catch from Roelof van der Merwe at backward point.
+Despite missing out on the three-figure mark, Smith was content with his performance, stating, "It would have been nice to kick on for a little bit longer and have a bit of fun, but yeah, it was a nice platform that we were able to set."

 ALSO READ: Glenn Maxwell credits IPL after hitting fastest ODI World Cup hundred